Tímea Babos: 2025–26: New partnership, WTA Finals finalist, hiatus

-At the final they were defeated by Elise Mertens and Veronika Kudermetova in two sets.
+In the final they were defeated by Mertens and Kudermetova in two sets.

 Later, Babos stated that she would not continue with the partnership with Stefani in 2026 and that she would only play at the tournaments in Australia and then make a pause on her career to be with friends and family.
-She also mentioned that she pretends to participate at the 2028 Summer Olympic Games in Los Angeles.
+She also mentioned that she intends to participate at the 2028 Summer Olympic Games in Los Angeles.